The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population: Introduction

-This paper is organized into six main sections as follows: Sect.~\ref{S: Observational sample} describes the observational campaign and sample selection.
+This paper is organized in six main sections as follows.
+Section~\ref{S: Observational sample} describes the observational campaign and sample selection.
 In Sect.~\ref{S: Spectral reclassification} we introduce the methods and tools used for the spectral classification of our \spectype{B}{0} stars; we also examine the effects of rotation on late-O and B0 classification.
-In Sect.~\ref{S: Projected rotational velocities}, we outline the approach to line-broadening characterization, and present the new projected rotational velocities from our new late-O and \spectype{B}{0} sample.
-Sect.~\ref{S: Discussion} explores some explanations that can potentially account for the absence of fast rotators in Cygnus~OB2.
-Finally, Sect.~\ref{S: Conclusions} summarizes the main conclusions of this work. }
+In Sect.~\ref{S: Projected rotational velocities} we outline the approach to line-broadening characterization, and present the new projected rotational velocities from our new late-O and \spectype{B}{0} sample.
+Section~\ref{S: Discussion} presents some explanations that can potentially account for the absence of fast rotators in Cygnus~OB2.
+Finally, in Sect.~\ref{S: Conclusions} we summarize the main conclusions of this work. }